 The European Union concludes bilateral agreements and devises specific trade policies with third countries and regional areas.
 Bilateral trade relations concern agreements on free trade, association, co-operation, partnership, and customs unions.

 In the importing and exporting of goods from and to third countries, the customs regulations of the EU are applied.
 The key EU acts regulating this area are:

 - the Union Customs Code (UCC) and the provisions supplementing or implementing it adopted at Union or national level;

 - the legislation setting up a Union system of reliefs from customs duty; and

 - international agreements containing customs provisions, insofar as they are applicable in the Union.

-The member states are authorised to regulate certain areas of customs legislation not covered by the EU’s customs regulations in their national legislation.
-These areas (which include entry in the accounts; communication to the debtor; a prescribed period for paying amounts of duty; administrative penalties and fines) are governed in Slovenia by the Act Implementing the Customs Legislation of the European Union.
+Member states are authorised to regulate certain areas of customs legislation not covered by the EU’s customs regulations in their national legislation.
+These areas (including communication with the duty payer; deadlines for paying duties imposed; administrative penalties and fines) are governed in Slovenia by the Act Implementing the Customs Legislation of the European Union.